This Issue's TLDR...

 I'm a former Amazon marketplace leader and current 8-figure seller.
 I write about advanced strategies and tactics for Amazon brands, that you won't read about anywhere else.
 Not for beginners.

 This Issue's TLDR...
-How to get rid of counterfeiters Should you be using more arrows --> in your listings?
-Events and happenings at Amazon Accelerate 👉 Did someone forward you this newsletter?
+Amazon is lighting your PPC dollars on fire The latest type of Black Hat attack that you need to be ready for How to buy fake reviews 👉 Did someone forward you this newsletter?
 First of all, give them a crisp high five when you see them.
 Second, head over here to subscribe and read past issues.
-And, be sure to read last week's issue about how you can use Flowin.ai to build massive amounts of virtual bundles, at the click of a button.
-Best@Amazon readers that sign up can get...
+And, be sure to read last week's issue about how you can get better performance out of certain child ASINs.
+Or, read my most popular issue ever: 15 Cool Hacks For Your Amazon...